-Over the last fifteen years, there has been a major expansion in network interconnections, running parallel to the enormous expansion of the global Internet.
+Over the last twenty years, there has been a major expansion in network interconnections, running parallel to the enormous expansion of the global Internet.
 This expansion includes new data center facilities being developed to house network equipment.
 Some of those data centers have attracted massive numbers of networks, in no small part due to the thriving Internet exchange points that operate within them.

-Without IxPs, traffic going from one network to another would potentially rely on an intermediary network to carry the traffic from source to destination.
+Without IXPs, traffic going from one network to another would potentially rely on an intermediary network to carry the traffic from source to destination.
+These are called transit providers.
 In some situations there’s no problem with doing this: it’s how a large portion of international Internet traffic flows, as it’s cost prohibitive to maintain direct connections to each-and-every ISP in the world.
 However, relying on a backbone ISP to carry local traffic can be adverse to performance, sometimes due to the backbone carrier sending data to another network in a completely different city.
 This situation can lead to what’s known as tromboning, where in the worst case, traffic from one city destined to another ISP in the same city can travel vast distances to be exchanged and then return again.
-A CDN with IxP presence has the advantage of optimizing the path through which data flows within it’s network, cutting down on inefficient paths.
+A CDN with IXP presence has the advantage of optimizing the path through which data flows within it’s network, cutting down on inefficient paths.